rakeshpasupuleti/DSA_Patterns/README.md

 ## 1. Sliding Window

 ### Description
-The Sliding Window pattern is used to solve problems that involve arrays or lists of data where you need to find a subarray or a contiguous sequence.
-The window size can be fixed or variable, and you slide the window over the array to find the desired result.
+The Sliding Window pattern is used to perform a required operation on a specific window size of a given array or linked list, such as finding the longest subarray containing all 1s.
+Sliding Windows start from the 1st element and keep shifting right by one element and adjust the length of the window according to the problem that you are solving.
+In some cases, the window size remains constant and in other cases the sizes grows or shrinks.

 ### Tips to Identify the Pattern
 - You are asked to find or calculate something within a contiguous subarray or sequence.
-- The problem involves arrays or lists.
+- The problem input is a linear data structure such as a linked list, array, or string.
 - The problem might involve maximizing, minimizing, or finding a specific condition within a subarray.

 ### Example Problems
-- **LeetCode 3: Longest Substring Without Repeating Characters**
+- **Longest Substring Without Repeating Characters**
-- **LeetCode 567: Permutation in String**
+- **Longest substring with ‘K’ distinct characters**
-- **LeetCode 209: Minimum Size Subarray Sum**
+- **Maximum sum subarray of size ‘K’ **

 ---

 ## 2. Two Pointers

 ### Description
-The Two Pointers pattern is used to solve problems where you need to process elements in an array or a list from both ends towards the middle, or from one end using two pointers.
+Two Pointers is a pattern where two pointers iterate through the data structure in tandem until one or both of the pointers hit a certain condition.
 This pattern is useful in situations where the input data is sorted or when you need to compare elements in a pair.

 ### Tips to Identify the Pattern
-- You are asked to find pairs in a sorted array.
+- Yt will feature problems where you deal with sorted arrays (or Linked Lists) and need to find a set of elements that fulfill certain constraints.
-- The problem involves comparing elements in pairs.
+- The set of elements in the array is a pair, a triplet, or even a subarray
-- You need to move inward/outward from the edges of an array or list.
+- The problem involves comparing elements in pairs.You need to move inward/outward from the edges of an array or list.

 ### Example Problems
-- **LeetCode 1: Two Sum**
+- **Two Sum**
-- **LeetCode 15: 3Sum**
+- **3Sum**
-- **LeetCode 167: Two Sum II - Input Array Is Sorted**
+- **Triplets that sum to zero**

 ---